Tom Coleman in Phoenix, Az. Slip, Glaze and Fire Workshop March 11-16th, 2019 (50% deposit)

 Thursday March 14th: Tom will be trimming and applying slips onto work that's leather hard (different techniques).
 We'll open the kiln with a Glaze Critique by mid-morning.
 This is an important day of Critique and continued Hands-on Instruction for applying glazes.
 We'll glaze the rest of the work people brought for the workshop with a new way of looking at the work and at the glazes.
 After lunch the crew will load the kiln for the second glaze firing while Tom demonstrates more advanced, sculptural techniques on the wheel.

 Friday March 15th: We'll fire the second glaze firing throughout the day.
 Tom will continue with the work he's been throwing and decorating during the week.
-We'll complete the day with quick-cooling the kiln and meet at Tom and Elaine's home and studio for dinner and a swim.
+We'll complete the day with quick-cooling the kiln and meet at Don Ridley's home for a dinner party.

 Saturday March 16th: Kiln Opening with a Glaze Critique.
 We'll pack up our wares to ship.
 If you have your work packed and ready for shipping Amy will take your boxes over to be shipped after the workshop.